Is sourdough bread good for you? By now we’ve heard how bad bread is for us, but there’s evidence sourdough bread could actually help you lose weight.

-Lactobacillus also means there’s going to be higher production of lactic acid, therefore less phytic acid in sourdough bread.
+Lactobacillus also means there’s going to be higher production of lactic acid bacteria, therefore less phytic acid in sourdough bread.

-This 2001 study published in the Journal of Agricultural and Food Chemistry found sourdough fermentation more efficient in reducing phytic acid in bread.
+This 2001 study published in the Journal of Agricultural and Food Chemistry found sourdough fermentation more efficient in reducing phytic content in bread (6).

-It’s true the baking process kills off the healthy bacteria, but even dead bacteria have anti-inflammatory health benefits.
+It’s true the baking process kills off the healthy beneficial bacteria, but even dead bacteria have anti-inflammatory health benefits (7).

-I agree it’s better or your body to get the live Lactobacillus bacteria, but getting some of the benefits is better than not getting any like you would with other breads.
+I agree it’s better or your body to get the live Lactobacillus beneficial bacteria, but getting some of the health benefits is better than not getting any like you would with other breads.